akulkarni7034/Anudip-Assignments/MySQL/README.md

 1. Clone or download this repository.
 2. Set up the sample database using the provided SQL scripts.
 3. Explore the SQL query files to review the solutions.
 4. Run the queries in your MySQL environment to see the results.
-5. Modify and adapt the queries to suit your own scenarios or learn advanced techniques.

 ## Learning Outcomes

-By working through this assignment, you will:
+By working through this assignment:

-- Gain proficiency in writing and optimizing SQL queries.
+- I have gained proficiency in writing and optimizing SQL queries.
-- Learn to handle real-world database challenges effectively.
+- Learnt to handle real-world database challenges effectively.
-- Understand key database concepts, including normalization, relationships, and indexing.
+- Understood key database concepts, including normalization, relationships, and indexing.

----

-Feel free to customize or expand this description as needed!